Domestic Abuse Response Team (DART)

 Peace Over Violence (Hollenbeck and Northeast Divisions)

-Project Peacemakers, Inc. (Newton, Southwest, and 77th Divisions)
+Project Peacemakers, Inc. (Newton, Southeast, Southwest, and 77th Divisions)

 The DART programs collaborate on a regular basis through their involvement in the City of Los Angeles Domestic Violence Task Force, which coordinates domestic violence policy and program development among city departments and agencies and other public and private partners.
 The DART programs have actively engaged in community partnerships with organizations such as Verizon Wireless Hopeline, to meet the myriad of needs that DV victims have.